aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xls-to-png/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLS to PNG in Java Online for Free" %}}

-The following example demonstrates how to convert XLS to PNG document format in Java.
+The following example demonstrates how to convert XLS to PNG in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLS file into PNG format.
+Follow the easy steps to convert XLS to PNG.
 Upload your XLS file, then simply save it as PNG file.
 For both XLS reading and PNG writing you can use fully qualified filenames.
 The output PNG content and formatting will be identical to the original XLS document.

 {{% /blocks/products/pf/agp/text %}}